emad-elsaid/xlog/README.md

 * add support for MathML
 * enhance embeded links style a little bit further
 * replace any link by an embeded preview like facebook links preview (this is gonna be hard but we can inspect discourse for it)
+* add icon name to post and color (choose from font awesome icons list)

 ## license